 What if I want to be involved in other activities on campus?

 Campus involvement is encouraged!
 The learning community is a great place to get to know others and to be known by your peers; however, it is important to participate in the full array of opportunities at TROY.
 These include student organizations, residence halls, Greek Life, intramurals, and much more.

 To be eligible, a student must be an incoming first-year student planning to be enrolled full-time for the current academic year.
 Additionally, students must fit criteria specific to the learning communities they select.

-Explore majors and careers in the world of business through this LC designed around career preparation, networking and academic engagement.
+Allows students to explore majors and careers in the world of business through academic engagement, networking and career preparation